Too Much Blood: Background and composition

-Release and reception
+Release and critical reception

-A dance version of "Too Much Blood," remixed by Arthur Baker, was released as a twelve-inch single in December 1984.
-Cash Box said that "heavy percussion fills and an almost tribal groove marks this Arthur Baker mix, yet even his bag full of tricks can not turn this fundamentally soul-less tune into a party stopper."
+A dance version of "Too Much Blood", remixed by Arthur Baker, was released as a 12-inch single in December 1984.
+Cash Box said that "heavy percussion fills and an almost tribal groove marks this Arthur Baker mix, yet even his bag full of tricks can not turn this fundamentally soulless tune into a party stopper."
 A music video, directed by Julien Temple, was produced in support showing the band performing the song as well as Richards and guitarist Ron Wood chasing Jagger with chainsaws.
 The trio also appear, without chainsaws but still in character, on the record sleeve for the single.
 The video opens with an excerpt from the first movement of the String Quartet Number 3 by Béla Bartók.
-"Too Much Blood" has never been performed live by the Stones and appears on no compilations albums.
+"Too Much Blood" has never been performed live by the Stones and appears on no compilation albums.

+Personnel

+According to the authors Philippe Margotin and Jean-Michel Guesdon.